 How many species of shark have you heard of?
 5 or 10 species or maybe more?
-Be prepared to be blown away by what comes next…
+Whether you’re new to shark diving or a seasoned pelagic adventurer, be prepared to be blown away by what comes next.

-Fact: There are 440 known species of shark around the world!
+Fact: There are more than 500 known species of shark around the world!
 That’s a lot of sharks to view and log.
-From wobbegongs to whale sharks and silvers to silkies, it’s easy to see why so many scuba divers become addicted to seeing them.
+From wobbegongs to whale sharks and silvers to silkies, it’s easy to see why so many scuba divers become addicted to diving with them.
 This is why many of us plan vacations and dives around viewing these magnificent animals.
-If this sounds like you, be sure to add these thirteen amazing shark diving sites to your must-dive list for the best shark encounters in the world.
+If this sounds like you, then be sure to add these 16 amazing shark diving sites to your must-dive list for the best shark encounters in the world.

 1. Bajo Alcyone – Cocos Island, Costa Rica